Jacob Stallings: Miami Marlins

 On November 29, 2021, the Pirates traded Stallings to the Miami Marlins in exchange for Zach Thompson and minor leaguers Kyle Nicolas and Connor Scott.
 Stallings' salary for the 2022 season was decided in an arbitration hearing on June 18.
 He requested $3.1 million and was awarded $2.45 million.
 He made 114 appearances for Miami, slashing .223/.292/.292 with four home runs and 34 RBI.

 On January 13, 2023, Stallings agreed to a one-year, $3.35 million contract with the Marlins, avoiding salary arbitration.
 On May 3, Stallings replaced Devin Smeltzer as the pitcher in the ninth inning of a game against the Atlanta Braves.
 After recording a double play, Stallings faced April NL Player of the Month Ronald Acuña Jr., whom he struck out on four pitches.
-In 88 appearances for Pittsburgh during the year. he batted .191/.278/.286 with three home runs and 20 RBI.
+In 88 appearances for Miami during the year. he batted .191/.278/.286 with three home runs and 20 RBI.
 Stallings was non-tendered by the Marlins and became a free agent on November 17.